AnnieCannons/sql-cheatsheet-template/SQL-cheatsheet.md

 # PostgreSQL Cheatsheet

----

-## 💠 PostgreSQL Terminology

-**1. SQL is...**
-a programming language designed to manipulate and manage data stored in relational databases

-**2. A relational database is...** a database that organizes information into one or more tables.

-**3. A clause is ...**
-a built-in function in SQL that performs a specific task. `SELECT`, `CREATE TABLE`, `FROM`, and `WHERE` are all examples of claues.
-By convention, clauses are written in capital letters.
-Clauses are also often called commands.

-**4. A constraint is...**
-a rule that limits the data type that can be stored in a column.
-This ensures the accuracy and reliability of the data in the table.

----

-## 💠 PostgreSQL Clauses

 ### 1. `SELECT`

 **Description:** `SELECT *` returns all columns from the provided table.
 You can also do `SELECT column_name_1, column_name_2` to return specific columns from the provided table.